Kuvonchbek21/housing-price-prediction/README.md

 # housing-price-prediction
 In this project I worked with a housing dataset to predict apartment prices in Tashkent.
+The data used in this project is the [Dataset](https://raw.githubusercontent.com/anvarnarz/praktikum_datasets/main/housing_data_08-02-2021.csv)
 ---

 **Data Cleaning:**